 Third Rock, a NASA Internet music station, is designed to "speak the language of internet-savvy young adults".
 The chief operating officer refers to these young adults as "today's 4G audience", demonstrating a complete lack of understanding of 4G.

-As this xkcd comic shows, Lots of politicians on Twitter use textspeak, despite having plenty of characters left.
+As this xkcd comic shows, lots of politicians on Twitter use textspeak, despite having plenty of characters left.

 This◊ list of ways you can sound "cool" without giving into peer pressure, some of which borderline into Unfortunate Implications territory.
 "Sorry, I love my family."

-R U Lethal?, a driver's ed web show that tries to appeal to high schoolers by using painfully obvious pop culture references (Robert Pattinson's hair, anyone?), features a six year old white girl that vehemently berates bad drivers using "What's up, my homies?"-style gangsta slang, and refers to Google as "the google".
+R U Lethal?, a driver's ed web show that tries to appeal to high schoolers by using painfully obvious and/or outdated pop culture references (Robert Pattinson's hair, anyone?), features a six year old white girl that vehemently berates bad drivers using "What's up, my homies?"-style gangsta slang, and refers to Google as "the google".